sahilsaleem2907/Furn/README.md

 ## Backend
 - Furn is connected to a mongoDB Cluster using a custom build API.
-- The APi is build on nest.js and mongoose.
+- The API is build on nest.js and mongoose.

 # Screens